wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 This specification adds a registry for URN sub-namespaces for WHEP protocol extensions.

-## Registration of WHEP URN Sub-namespace and whep Registry
+## Registration of WHEP URN Sub-namespace and WHEP Registry

-IANA has added an entry to the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry and created a sub-namespace for the Registered Parameter Identifier as per {{!RFC3553}}: "urn:ietf:params:whep".
+IANA is asked to add an entry to the "IETF URN Sub-namespace for Registered Protocol Parameter Identifiers" registry and create a sub-namespace for the Registered Parameter Identifier as per {{!RFC3553}}: "urn:ietf:params:whep".

-To manage this sub-namespace, IANA has created the "System for Cross-domain Identity Management (WHEP) Schema URIs" registry, which is used to manage entries within the "urn:ietf:params:whep" namespace.
+To manage this sub-namespace, IANA is asked to create the "WebRTC-HTTP ingestion protocol (WHEP) URNs" registry, which is used to manage entries within the "urn:ietf:params:whep" namespace.
 The registry description is as follows:

-   - Registry name: WHEP
+   - Registry name: WebRTC-HTTP ingestion protocol (WHEP) URNs

    - Specification: this document (RFC TBD)

+   - Registration policy: Specification Required

    - Repository: See Section {{urn-whep-subspace}}

    - Index value: See Section {{urn-whep-subspace}}

-## URN Sub-namespace for whep {#urn-whep-subspace}
+## URN Sub-namespace for WHEP {#urn-whep-subspace}

-whep Endpoint utilize URIs to identify the supported whep protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.
+WHEP endpoint utilizes URNs to identify the supported WHEP protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.

-This section creates and registers an IETF URN Sub-namespace for use in the whep specifications and future extensions.
+This section creates and registers an IETF URN Sub-namespace for use in the WHEP specifications and future extensions.

 ### Specification Template

 Namespace ID:

-      The Namespace ID "whep" has been assigned.
+- The Namespace ID "whep" has been assigned.

 Registration Information:

-      Version: 1
+- Version: 1

-      Date: TBD
+- Date: TBD

 Declared registrant of the namespace:

-      The Internet Engineering Task Force.
+- Registering organization: The Internet Engineering Task Force.

-Designated contact:

-       A designated expert will monitor the whep public mailing list, "wish@ietf.org".
+- Designated contact: A designated expert will monitor the WHEP public mailing list, "wish@ietf.org".

 Declaration of Syntactic Structure:

-      The Namespace Specific String (NSS) of all URNs that use the "whep" Namespace ID shall have the following structure: urn:ietf:params:whep:{type}:{name}:{other}
+- The Namespace Specific String (NSS) of all URNs that use the "whep" Namespace ID shall have the following structure: urn:ietf:params:whep:{type}:{name}:{other}.

-      The keywords have the following meaning:
+ - The keywords have the following meaning:

      - type: The entity type.
 This specification only defines the "ext" type.

-      - name: A required US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines a major namespace of a whep protocol extension.
+     - name: A required US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines a major namespace of a WHEP protocol extension.
 The value MAY also be an industry name or organization name.

-      - other: Any US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify an whep protocol extension.
+     - other: Any US-ASCII string that conforms to the URN syntax requirements (see {{?RFC8141}}) and defines the sub-namespace (which MAY be further broken down in namespaces delimited by colons) as needed to uniquely identify an WHEP protocol extension.

 Relevant Ancillary Documentation:

-      None
+ - None

 Identifier Uniqueness Considerations:

-      The designated contact shall be responsible for reviewing and enforcing uniqueness.
+- The designated contact shall be responsible for reviewing and enforcing uniqueness.

 Identifier Persistence Considerations:

-      Once a name has been allocated, it MUST NOT be reallocated for a different purpose.
+ - Once a name has been allocated, it MUST NOT be reallocated for a different purpose.
-      The rules provided for assignments of values within a sub-namespace MUST be constructed so that the meanings of values cannot change.
+ - The rules provided for assignments of values within a sub-namespace MUST be constructed so that the meanings of values cannot change.
-      This registration mechanism is not appropriate for naming values whose meanings may change over time.
+ - This registration mechanism is not appropriate for naming values whose meanings may change over time.

 Process of Identifier Assignment:

-      Namespace with type "ext" (e.g., "urn:ietf:params:whep:ext") is reserved for IETF-approved whep specifications.
+- Namespace with type "ext" (e.g., "urn:ietf:params:whep:ext") is reserved for IETF-approved WHEP specifications.

 Process of Identifier Resolution:

-      None specified.
+ - None specified.

 Rules for Lexical Equivalence:

-      No special considerations; the rules for lexical equivalence specified in {{?RFC8141}} apply.
+ - No special considerations; the rules for lexical equivalence specified in {{?RFC8141}} apply.

 Conformance with URN Syntax:

-      No special considerations.
+ - No special considerations.

 Validation Mechanism:

-      None specified.
+ - None specified.

 Scope:

-      Global.
+ - Global.

+## Registering WHEP Protocol Extensions URNs

+This section defines the process for registering new WHEP protocol extensions URNs with IANA in the "WebRTC-HTTP ingestion protocol (WHEP) URNs" registry (see {{urn-whep-subspace}}).

+A WHEP Protocol Extension URNs is used as a value in the "rel" attribute of the Link header as defined in {{protocol-extensions}} for the purpose of signaling the WHEP protocol extensions supported by the WHEP endpoints.

+WHEP Protocol Extensions URNs have a "ext" type as defined in {{urn-whep-subspace}}.

+###  Registration Procedure

+   The IETF has created a mailing list, "wish@ietf.org", which can be used for public discussion of WHEP protocol extensions proposals prior to registration.
+   Use of the mailing list is strongly encouraged.
+The IESG has appointed a designated expert {{RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

+   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whep:ext") belonging to a WHEP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per Section 4.6 of {{!BCP26}} .
+   An RFC is REQUIRED for the registration of new value data types that modify existing properties.
+   An RFC is also REQUIRED for registration of WHEP Protocol Extensions URNs that modify WHEP Protocol Extensions previously documented in an existing RFC.

+   The registration procedure begins when a completed registration template, defined in the sections below, is sent to iana@iana.org.
+   Decisions made by the designated expert can be appealed to an Applications and Real Time (ART) Area Director, then to the IESG.
+   The normal appeals procedure described in {{!BCP9}} is to be followed.

+   Once the registration procedure concludes successfully, IANA creates or modifies the corresponding record in the WHEP Protocol Extension registry.

+   An RFC specifying one or more new WHEP Protocol Extension URNs MUST include the completed registration templates, which MAY be expanded with additional information.
+These completed templates are intended to go in the body of the document, not in the IANA Considerations section.
+   The RFC MUST include the syntax and semantics of any extension-specific attributes that may be provided in a Link header field advertising the extension.

+### Guidance for Designated Experts

+The Designated Expert (DE) is expected to ascertain the existence of suitable documentation (a specification) as described in {{RFC8126}} and to verify that the document is permanently and publicly available.

+The DE is also expected to check the clarity of purpose and use of the requested registration.

+Additionally, the DE must verify that any request for one of these registrations has been made available for review and comment within the IETF: the DE will post the request to the WebRTC Ingest Signaling over HTTPS (wish) Working Group mailing list (or a successor mailing list designated by the IESG).

+If the request comes from within the IETF, it should be documented in an Internet-Draft.
+Lastly, the DE must ensure that any other request for a code point does not conflict with work that is active or already published within the IETF.

+###  WHEP Protocol Extension Registration Template

+A WHEP Protocol Extension URNs is defined by completing the following template:

+ -   URN: A unique URN for the WHEP Protocol Extension.
+ -   Reference: A formal reference to the publicly available specification
+ -   Name: A descriptive name of the WHEP Protocol Extension extension.
+ -   Description: A brief description of the function of the extension, in a short paragraph or two.
+ -   Contact information: Contact information for the organization or person making the registration.

 # Acknowledgements